| |

 find relevant and interesting material.
 It will show you that there is

-still much to learn about the relationships between loudspeaker, room,
+still much to learn about the optimum configuration of loudspeaker, room,

 loudspeakers.